Kate Roberts (Days of Our Lives)

-Kate Roberts Brady is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
+Kate Roberts is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
 The matriarch of the series' Roberts family, the role was originated by Deborah Adair in 1993, and is currently played by (and most associated with) Lauren Koslow, who has held the role since 1996.
 Kate is the mother of Austin Reed, Billie Reed, Lucas Horton, Philip Kiriakis, and the twins Cassie and Rex Brady.
-Kate is the ex-wife of Curtis Reed, Victor Kiriakis, Roman Brady and Stefano DiMera, and is the widow of André DiMera.
+Kate is the wife of Roman Brady, the ex-wife of Curtis Reed, Victor Kiriakis and Stefano DiMera, and is the widow of André DiMera.
 She is known for getting what she wants via scheming.
-In 2000, Koslow received a Soap Opera Digest Award nomination for Outstanding Supporting Actress for her portrayal of Kate.

 Character conception

 Casting

 The character was created by Days of Our Lives head writer Sheri Anderson, and first portrayed by actress Deborah Adair in 1993.
-Adair exited the role on April 20, 1995, when she retired from acting.
-The character was reintroduced in 1996 under the pen of head writer James E. Reilly, and played by Lauren Koslow, who had previously starred on The Bold and the Beautiful.
+Adair's exit was announced in December 1994 when she opted to leave the role at the end of her contract with the serial.
+She last filmed in February 1995 and exited the role on April 20.
+Following her exit, Adair retired from acting.
+The character was reintroduced on January 25, 1996, under the pen of head writer James E. Reilly, and played by Lauren Koslow, who had previously starred on The Bold and the Beautiful.
 Other to audition for the role included Lois Chiles and Janice Lynde, both of whom Koslow auditioned with.
+In November 2023, it was revealed Koslow had dropped to recurring status.

 Anderson, who wrote for Adair, said in an interview in 2011 that Reilly put a bit of a different spin on the character of Kate to Anderson's initial conception.